newcasio/brads-playground/src/components/Hoc/notes.md

  eg. `<ClickCounter name="Brad">`.
  In the ClickCount component, this.props.name does not work.

-In the HOC, just add the prop to the WrappedComponent.
+In the HOC, the props is accessed like normal as part of `this.props`, just add as a prop to the returning WrappedComponent to be accessed in the originally targetted component.

 Use the spread operator to pass all props originally passed by the origal component to the enhanced component (easier than listing each prop to pass down).